paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (d)(4)(A).
+Pub.
+L. 118–159, § 506(a), inserted “ranks in the upper half of an order of merit created by the special selection review board or” before “ranks on an order of merit created by the special selection review board as better qualified”.

+Subsec. (e)(2).
+Pub.
+L. 118–159, § 1701(a)(15)(A), substituted “apply to the report and proceedings of a promotion board convened under section 20211” for “apply to report and proceedings of a promotion board convened under section 20211”.

+Subsec. (f).
+Pub.
+L. 118–159, § 1701(a)(15)(B), substituted “section 20252” for “section 20251”.

 2023—Subsec. (a)(1)(A).
 Pub.
 L. 118–31, § 1722(b)(5)(A), substituted “major general or” for “major general,” and struck out “, or an equivalent grade in the Space Force” after “in the Navy”.

 Subsec. (a)(2)(B).
 Pub.
 L. 118–31, § 507(a), amended subpar.
 (B) generally.
 Prior to amendment, subpar.
 (B) read as follows: “shall not be forwarded to the Secretary of Defense, the President, or the Senate, as applicable, or included on a promotion list under [section 624(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section624/a&num=0&edition=prelim).”